The Sunday Supper Your Whole Family Will Love!

 - Fresh Herbs & Spices: Basil, parsley, Kosher salt and pepper help to season the dish.

-- Neutral Oil: We prefer a neutral oil, such as grapeseed or avocado oil, instead of extra virgin olive oil.
-The former has a higher smoke point so you don’t burn the oil.
+- Neutral Oil: I prefer a neutral oil, such as grapeseed or avocado oil, instead of extra virgin olive oil, which has a higher smoke point and burns more easily.

 - Wine & Stock: You can use both or simply just stock for the base of the sauce.
 Use your choice of white or red wine, and chicken or beef stock.
 Note that white wine pairs well with chicken stock, and red wine pairs best with beef stock.